hyperledger/iroha/tools/swarm/README.md

 ## Examples

-Generate `docker-compose.dev.yml` with 4 peers, using `xyzzy` as the cryptographic seed, using `./peer_config` as a directory with configuration, and using `.` as a directory with the Iroha `Dockerfile` to build a `myiroha:local` image:
+Generate a configuration with 4 peers, using `xyzzy` as the cryptographic seed, using `./peer_config` as a directory with configuration, and using `.` as a directory with the Iroha `Dockerfile` to build a `myiroha:local` image, saving the Compose config to `./my-configs/docker-compose.build.yml` in the current directory:

 ```bash
 iroha_swarm \